 Our study is focused on four collaborative projects in the dynamics of granular material in geophenomena using a combination of experiments, continuum numerical modeling, and multi-scale modeling.

 Schematic showing unified tomography-to-simulation framework across scales (left to right) and integration of characterization and simulation (top to bottom).
 Areas of relatively established understanding (shown in solid puzzle pieces), such as grain-scale tomography and simulation, are contrasted with focus areas that need major developments.
 Level sets, GEM, and NURBS are key computational ingredients to enable grain-scale characterization and simulations, which yield particle kinematics and forces.
 Using such quantities, multiscale methods provide the link between experiments and continuum plasticity models to complete the proposed framework.
 Multiscale methods hinge on theory and computations to extract central physical parameters such as friction and dilatancy.
 After Andrade et al., 2012.

-modeling of debris flows, landslides and avalanches, and comparison to
+- Physics-based modeling of debris flows, landslides and avalanches, and comparison to experiments

 Landslides, avalanches and debris flows represent the instability of water-laden granular media on sloping terrain.
 These failures are major hazards and can result in significant loss of life and property.
 Yet there exist major knowledge gaps as to when these failures occur and how they evolve downstream.
 We are tackling landslide and debris flow mechanics including the conditions for incipient failure and run out length using a collaborative approach of laboratory experiments, continuum models and multi-scale models.

 Experimental setup used to measure and correlate the angle of inclination through the life-cycle of an avalanche and the evolution of dilatancy.